Kheechieng/card-distributor/README.md

 ### Purpose
 Total 52 cards containing 1-13 of each Spade(S), Heart(H), Diamond(D), Club(C) will be given to n people randomly.

+### Output Format
+    a.
+Spade = S, Heart = H, Diamond = D, Club = C
+    b.
+Card 2 to 9 are, as it is, 1=A, 10=X, 11=J, 12=Q, 13=K
+    c.
+The card distributed to the first person on the first row will be separated (comma),
+    d.
+The card distributed to the second person on the second row will be separated(comma),
+    e.
+[LF] is not allowed.
+Example:
+        S-A,H-X,.....
+        D-3,H-J,.....

 ### Steps
 ```
 docker-compose build